 The final text of the law, the EU Directive 2020/1828 on representative actions for the protection of the collective interests of consumers, came into force on 24 December 2020 (the “Directive”).
-Member states were given two years to transpose the Directive into their domestic laws.
+Member states were given two years until 25 December 2022 to transpose the Directive into their domestic laws.
 The Directive took effect on 25 June 2023.

 The drive behind the Directive was primarily the necessity to ensure consistency across the different member states and better access to justice, and to offer more (systematic) protection to consumers in Europe, by giving them access to a new form of redress.

 Although it is no doubt influenced to some limited extent by regimes available in other countries (including the USA), the EU Directive establishes its own unique regime distinct from other jurisdictions.
-For instance, the Directive includes the option of having either an opt-in and opt-out system, whereas most US states have chosen an opt-out regime.
-Overall, the EU’s intention clearly appears to be to implement the most robust regime in the world.
+For instance, the Directive includes the option of having either an opt-in or opt-out system, whereas most US states have chosen an opt-out regime.
+Overall, the EU’s intention appears to be to implement the most robust regime in the world.

 At an EU-level, the EU Directive 2020/1828 on representative actions for the protection of the collective interests of consumers, is the law on collective redress.
 The legislation came into force on 24 December 2020.
 Member states were given two years to transpose the Directive into their domestic laws, with it taking effect on 25 June 2023.
-When such domestic laws are enacted, they will provide the mainstay source of law for collective redress in their respective EU member states (see 1.3 Implementation of the EU Collective Redress Regime).
+When such domestic laws are enacted, they provide the mainstay source of law for collective redress in their respective EU member states (see 1.3 Implementation of the EU Collective Redress Regime).

 Representative actions in the EU are limited in scope, as the alleged infringement for which they seek redress covers only certain EU Directives and Regulations as defined in Annex I of the Directive, including: